dmcalli2/dynamic_protocols/defining_comorbidities_SAIL.md

 We have generally avoided using drugs as part of the definition of index conditions to avoid the risk of biasing the findings towards patients who are more likely to be prescribed drugs, by making having received a drug part of the inclusion criterion.
 However, in the case of migraine, the definition includes one or more of the listed Read codes for migraine **as well** as a prescription for a migraine drug (WHO ATC code N02C, as per the concomitant medication analysis).
 Similarly, we required the thromboembolism definition to include a prescription of an anticoagulant drug (B01AA, B01AE or B01AF as per the concomitant medication analysis.)

 Two of the index diagnoses relate to events rather than chronic illnesses; myocardial infarction and arthroplasty (knee and hip).
 These episodes will be defined using hospital episode data (coded via ICD10 and OPCS respectively.)
 The codes for myocardial infarction are ICD-10 codes I21 and I22.
 The codes for hip and knee arthroplasty are those described by The National Joint Registry (NJR) as being suitable for translating NJR procedures into OPCS codes (<http://www.njrcentre.org.uk/njrcentre/Portals/0/Documents/England/Data%20collection%20forms/OPCS%20Procedure%20codes%20relevant%20to%20NJRv4.pdf>) (Table A2).
-In both cases we will define the patient as having the index condition if any of the relevant codes were included in any position from 2012-01-01 to 2012-04-01 for patients defined as being in the denominator population.
+In both cases we will define the patient as having the index condition if any of the relevant codes were included in any position from 2012-01-01 to 2012-12-01 for patients defined as being in the denominator population.
+We had previously selected a 3-month period but opted to extend this to include more patients.
+This decision was taken before calculating comorbidity counts for myocardial infarction adn/or hip arthroplasty.

 Age and sex standardisation
 ===========================